 WHAT IS IT ABOUT?

-- Renewability: using renewable and recyclable materials as well as renewable energy in product design and manufacturing.
+- Renewability – using renewable and recyclable materials as well as renewable energy in product design and manufacturing.

-- Resource efficiency and recycling: material and energy–efficient solutions, and the collection and reuse of products and raw materials that have reached the end of their life cycle.
+- Resource efficiency and recycling – material and energy–efficient solutions, and the collection and reuse of products and raw materials that have reached the end of their life cycle.

 Evaluation of companies

-- Effectiveness: the solution has (the potential for) a significant positive effect from the perspective of the circular economy and environmental impacts (verification is not required).
+- Impact from the perspective of the circular economy – The solution must have (the potential for) a significant positive effect from the perspective of the circular economy and environmental impacts (verification not required).